 Depending on the type of manufacturing plant you are building or expanding, you may need to purchase specialized equipment.
-For example, food manufacturing plants have unique equipment needs compared to other types of manufacturing plants.
-Don't forget to include these items in your overall pro forma analysis.
-Overhead cranes and intelligent lifting devices need to be planned for in advance.
+For example, food manufacturing plants have unique equipment needs, such as freezers and cooling spaces, compared to other types of manufacturing plants.
+Don't forget to include these items in your overall pro forma analysis, as overhead cranes and intelligent lifting devices may be needed and should be planned for in advance.

-It may seem like a long way away, but thinking about what expansion you may want to do in the future can help you build now.
+It may seem like a long way away, but thinking about any future renovations or expansions can help you build now.
 If you build your manufacturing plant in a way that will make it easier to expand later on, your plant becomes scalable.
 Ensure there is enough property for expansion and layout operations so disruption will be minimized.

 9. Building Construction & Grounds

 Before you break ground, there are a few more considerations to be made.
 How will your building be constructed?
 Will it be concrete or metal?
 What type of lighting will be used?
 Do you want your building to be as environmentally friendly as possible?
 Also consider planning for total occupancy, floor loads, clear span, ceiling heights, power needs, HVAC requirements, and other needs your manufacturing plant will have to become fully functional.